Donald Smith (tenor): Career

-Although a natural tenor from birth, Smith had his first "singing lesson" in Bundaberg with Kate Gratehead.
+Smith had his first singing lesson in Bundaberg with Kate Greathead.
 It was she who helped him refine his musical ability and vocal technique for his natural tenor voice.
-Following Smith's return to civilian life after being discharged from the army, he and Joy firstly relocated from Bundaberg to Toowoomba and then eventually to Brisbane.
-In Brisbane Smith found work as a clerk with the government's Repatriation Department.
-He also found additional work to support his young family, including that as a "lift driver" in a David Jones department store.

-On relocating to Brisbane, Smith also became acquainted with the well known band leader J. J. Kelly.
-Under Kelly's direction, he performed the tenor roles in some of his first operas.
-These included the lead tenor role of Sir Walter Raleigh in Edward German's opera Merrie England in Brisbane in 1944 - "The English Rose".
-He also performed the lead tenor role of Thaddeus in Michael William Balfe's opera The Bohemian Girl - "When Other Lips - Then You'll Remember Me" and the role of Don Caesar de Bazen in William Vincent Wallace's opera Maritana - "Yes Let Me Like A Soldier Fall".
+Following Smith's return to civilian life after being discharged from the army, he and Joyce relocated to Toowoomba and eventually to Brisbane, where he found work as a clerk with the Commonwealth Government's Repatriation Department.
+He found additional work in the David Jones department store as a lift driver, a role traditionally reserved for injured veterans.